How to Configure the RESTified Endpoints Plugin

 Step 7.
 Deploy the plugin

-For your plugin to be reachable by your hosted supergraph, we'll need to deploy using Cloudflare Wrangler.
-The deploy
+For your plugin to be reachable by your hosted supergraph, we can deploy with any service that hosts HTTPS services.

 command included in your plugin's package.json